kartikahujaa/Mercurial/README.md

 <h2 id = "basics">The Basics :page_facing_up:</h2>

 <h3 id = "history">1.
 History :thought_balloon:</h3>
-<p>• <strong>Mercurial</strong> was created in 2022 after the creator Ranveer Chaudhary found it difficult to discover new music that matched his taste.
+<p>• <strong>Mercurial</strong> was created in 2022 after the creator Kartik Ahuja found it difficult to discover new music that matched his taste.
 He tried various music recommendation apps but none of them seemed to work for him, frustrated with the lack of options, he decided to create his own music recommendation app that would help people like him find new music based on the vibe they seek. </p>

 <br>